How to cope with dyslipidemia at work

 Incorporating physical activity into a sedentary job

-If you have a sedentary job, it is very important to compensate at some point by doing physical exercises.
+If you have a sedentary job, it’s important to compensate by incorporating physical exercise into your routine.
 Sedentary lifestyles, including sedentary jobs, have been shown to increase blood cholesterol levels5.
 Therefore, it is very important to allocate time for physical activities at work; these activities can be brief but should be regular.
 Discuss with your doctor which exercises would be best for your health.
 If your company has an occupational doctor or a nurse, do not hesitate to discuss this point with them too.
 They may be able to provide advice linked to the specificity of your work.
 (Link to article on physical exercises).

 Maintaining your healthy lifestyle at work

 The workplace is often a place of collegiality where people share difficult, but also pleasant, moments.
-Such positive moments include parties, afterworks and corporate events, and these occurrences can often involve alcohol and foods that contain sugars or fats which negatively impact blood lipids6,7.
+Such positive moments include parties, after-work gatherings and corporate events, and these occasions often involve alcohol and foods high in sugar of fat which can negatively impact blood lipid levels.6,7.

-You should also stay away from that cigarette you might be tempted to smoke, to help you feel more like part of the group.
+You should also stay away from that cigarette you might be tempted to smoke just to feel more included in the group.

-It is important not to cede to those temptations so you can continue observing a healthy lifestyle.
+It is important not to give in to those temptations so you can maintain a healthy lifestyle.

 Remember, by deviating from your healthy lifestyle because of work, your private life will also be negatively affected.
-By no means should you avoid going out with your colleagues, but retaining the healthy habits of your private life will help you maintain control over your lipids.
-Therefore, when with your colleagues, avoid smoking, avoid drinking alcohol and limit your consumption of unhealthy foods.
+By no means should you avoid going out with your colleagues, but retaining the healthy habits you practice in your private life will help you keep your lipid levels under control.
+Therefore, when with you are with colleagues, avoid smoking, limit alcohol consumption and be mindful of your intake of unhealthy foods.

 Adhering to your treatment at work